 Faculty and students in the Department of Chemistry work side-by-side to address the diverse challenges facing our planet in the areas of energy, environment and health.

 Drexel University’s Department of Chemistry is dedicated to excellence in education and advanced research in chemical sciences.
 Chemistry is often called "the central science" because it drives all life processes and is the foundation of modern technology.
-Students in Drexel University’s undergraduate and graduate chemistry programs study the traditional disciplines of chemistry and explore the workings of chemistry in the natural and technological worlds.
+Undergraduate and graduate students study the traditional disciplines of chemistry and explore the workings of chemistry in the natural and technological worlds.

 Chemistry faculty are conducting pioneering research in biochemistry, materials chemistry, theoretical chemistry, polymer chemistry and atmospheric chemistry.
 Department research is supported by corporations and public institutions such as the National Science Foundation, Pennsylvania Department of Education and the National Institutes of Health.

 Undergraduates are encouraged to participate in faculty research programs as early as their freshmen year, which allows for a unique learning experience not found at many other institutions.

 Learn more about research in the department of chemistry

 Through Drexel's renowned cooperative education program, students participate in three, six-month periods of full-time employment, gaining valuable, real-world career experience.
 The high concentration of pharmaceutical and chemical firms in the Philadelphia area provides a wide range of co-op and professional opportunities.

 Drexel’s chemistry graduates have gone on to be leaders in their fields and many have been recognized for their contributions to academic, industrial and governmental research organizations around the world.